 Meet The Team

 John Helliker is the Dean of Innovation and Engagement at Sheridan College and the founder of SIRT.
 John has been an inspiration at Sheridan College since 2005, initially teaching direction and pre-visualization as a faculty member.
 Prior to this, John worked extensively and successfully as a director and writer within the Canadian film and television industry.
 In 2012, John was presented with Ontario’s prestigious ORION Leadership Award for Higher Education.
 In 2014, he was awarded the Association of Canadian Community Colleges National Leadership Excellence Award, which recognizes his innovative work at SIRT.
 Currently, his creative and research focus is on virtual reality, empathy and social action.

-David Dexter is the Operations and Business Development Lead for SIRT—Screen Industries Research and Training Centre—at Sheridan.
-David has been integral in transitioning SIRT into a sustainable research and Technology Access Centre (TAC) thanks to his passion for live events and vision for technology.
+David Dexter is the Director for SIRT—Screen Industries Research and Training Centre—at Sheridan.
+The Centre focuses on innovation in the creative industries by enhancing technology and training in VR/AR, Digital Cinema, Virtual Production, Intelligent Digital Humans and Remote and Real-Time Collaboration.
+David has been integral in transitioning SIRT into a sustainable research and technology access centre.
 Twenty-five years of experience in multiple industries, including mobile (Nokia), technology (IBM) and music, combined with an acumen for business development and delivering cutting-edge products to market, makes David a leading expert in bridging the gap between training, technological development and studio production.